ptti/rule-based-models/README.md

 # Scaling up epidemiological models with rule-based modelling

-This is a collection of models as described in our paper, [Scalimg up epidemiological models with rule-based modelling].
+This is a collection of models as described in our paper, [Scaling up epidemiological models with rule-based modelling].
 They are written in the [Kappa language] and the models themselves can be found in the [models/ subdirectory] of the repository on the Github.
 It is also possible to simulate them in your web